milijan-mosic/Athena-Linux/README.md

+## Download ISO

+Get the latest ISO file from ArchLinux official website here -> https://archlinux.org/download/

+Make a bootable USB with your favorite program.

 ## After booting from USB

-Make sure you are connected to internet via LAN cable.
+Make sure you are connected to internet via Ethernet cable.

 Enter following commands: